Leesburg gas price comparison: Cheapest gas in the area - NewsBreak

 Leesburg gas price comparison: Cheapest gas in the area

-(LEESBURG, FL) According to Leesburg gas price data, you could be saving up to $0.21 per gallon on gas.
+(LEESBURG, VA) According to Leesburg gas price data, you could be saving up to $0.32 per gallon on gas.

-Walmart Neighborhood Market at 260 Heald Way was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.84 per gallon Wednesday.
-By comparison, the most expensive gallon was at Sunoco at 2380 Us-27-441, where a gallon of regular was selling for $3.05.
+According to a survey by GasBuddy, Costco at 1300 Edwards Ferry Rd Ne was the cheapest station in the area, with regular listed at $2.85 per gallon at the pumps Wednesday.
+That was compared to Shell at 602 E Market St, where a gallon of regular was selling for $3.17.

 |Regular